rrx02/404-Talent-Lab-/README.md

 # 🧠 404 Talent Lab

-Welcome to my personal lab where I test, explore, and share what actually works in AI + Recruiting.
+Welcome to my personal lab where I test, explore, and share what *actually works* in AI + Recruiting.

-This repo is a mix of:
+This repository is a mix of curiosity, experimentation, and honest insights from someone who believes AI won’t replace recruiters — but the ones who use it might. 😉

+---

+## 🧭 What you’ll find here

-- 🎯 **Job curation** — interesting roles in Tech & AI
+- 🎯 **/jobs/** — A curated list of open roles in tech, AI, and recruiting.
-- 🤖 **AI tools feedback** — honest notes from testing sourcing & recruiting tools
+- 🤖 **/ai-tools-feedback/** — Real feedback from testing sourcing, matching, and automation tools.
-- 🧩 **Projects** — workshops like AIception & NextGen AI
+- 🧩 **/projects/** — Workshops and initiatives I’ve helped build, like *AIception* and *NextGen AI*.
-- ⚙️ **Automation ideas** — experiments in Power Automate, Notion, and GPTs
+- ⚙️ **/automation-ideas/** — Simple automation flows and experiments using Power Automate, Notion, and GPTs.
-- 💡 **Resources** — prompts, guides, and articles for recruiters who love tech
+- 💡 **/resources/** — Prompts, templates, and recruiting tips for anyone curious about AI.

+---

+## 🧪 Why this repo exists

+Because recruiters deserve better tools — and better conversations about them.
+This is my way of contributing to the future of recruiting by exploring what’s hype and what’s actually helpful.

+---

+## 📬 Connect

+If you’re into AI, sourcing, or creative recruiting workflows — let’s talk!
+You can find me on [[LinkedIn](https://www.linkedin.com/in/purplesourcer/)) or subscribe to my newsletter **404: Talent Not Found** for more content like this.

+---

-✨ Built by a recruiter who believes AI won’t replace us — but the ones who use it might.
+### ✨ Built by a recruiter who loves tech, experiments, and turning chaos into clarity.